 – Confectioner’s sugar and a handful of blanched almonds for decoration

 2. In a stand mixer fitted with a whisk, beat the eggs and sugar until thick and pale about 5 minutes.
-In another bowl, combine the ricotta cheese, oil and lemon zest.
+In another bowl, combine the ricotta cheese, oil, and lemon zest.
 Pour the cheese mixture into the whipped eggs and mix until combined.

 3. Sift all of the dry ingredients directly over the wet ingredients.
 Mix with a large spatula gently until just combined, using a folding motion.

-4. Pour the batter into the cake pan and spreading it out evenly.
+4. Pour the batter into the cake pan and spread it out evenly.
 Arrange the roasted quince slices in slightly overlapping concentric circles until the top of the cake batter is covered.
 Sprinkle with blanched almonds.

 5. Bake for 40-45 minutes, or until the top is golden brown, the edges are pulling away from the pan, and a cake tester or toothpick comes out of the cake cleanly.
 Cool in the pan for 10-15 minutes, then turn out to finish cooling on a rack.